FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

   * ``ConfigBitMode``, ``[frame_based|FlipFlopChain]``

     FABulous can write to the configuration bits in a frame-based organisation, similarly to most commercial FPGAs.
-This supports partial reconfiguration and is (except for in tiny fabrics) superior in any sense (configuration speed, resource cost, power consumption) over flip flop scan chain configuration (the option selected by most other open source FPGA frameworks).
+This supports partial reconfiguration and is (except for in tiny fabrics) superior in any sense (configuration speed, resource cost, power consumption) over flip-flop scan chain configuration (the option selected by most other open source FPGA frameworks).

     Configuration readback is not currently supported, as it was considered ineffective for embedded FPGA use cases.